yushengsu-thu/LLM-Advancing-from-Reasoning-to-Autonomous-Reasoning/README.md

 ## Can
 - PROMPTAGENT: STRATEGIC PLANNING WITH LANGUAGE MODELS ENABLES EXPERT-LEVEL PROMPT OPTIMIZATION
-- LARGE LANGUAGE MODELS AS OPTIMIZERS [1st]
+- LARGE LANGUAGE MODELS AS OPTIMIZERS (Use labeld feedback)
 - Reason for Future, Act for Now: A Principled Framework for Autonomous LLM Agents with Provable Sample Efficiency